-What Happens if I Avoid Dental Treatment?Avoiding dental treatment, even routine dental cleanings and exams can be detrimental to your oral, and overall, health.
+What Happens if I Avoid Dental Treatment?Avoiding dental treatment can be detrimental to your oral, and overall, health.
 If issues go undiagnosed, and therefore untreated, they only continue to grow worse.
 As issues worsen, they increase your likelihood of serious complications such as infections.
 If infections develop, bacteria can enter into the bloodstream.
 Once there, the bacteria can lead to health issues such as heart disease and diabetes.

-What Is Sedation Dentistry?Sedation dentistry involves the use of sedation to help you remain calm and relaxed while we perform your dental procedures, whether it is a cleaning, a root canal, or something more invasive.
+What Is Sedation Dentistry?Sedation dentistry involves the use of sedation to help you remain calm and relaxed while we perform your dental procedures.
 When you are calm, you can get the treatment you need when you need it, preventing issues from becoming worse.
 There are different levels of sedation available depending upon your specific situation and your needs.

 Why Should I Consider Sedation Dentistry?Sedation dentistry is common for patients who suffer fear or anxiety over the idea of undergoing dental treatment, and who may otherwise avoid treatment without this type of assistance.
 Sedation can also be helpful in other situations such as